-Ann’s newest full-length musical, now in the development stage, is based on an ancient Greek myth.
+Ann’s newest full-length musical is based on an ancient Greek myth.
 Demeter, the beloved goddess of fertility and the earth, had a daughter named Persephone.
 When Persephone was abducted to the underworld, her mother’s grief wreaked havoc throughout the land.
 The myth’s complex themes of male/female power struggles, betrayal, grief, and devastation of the earth are as relevant and threatening in today’s world as they were in ancient times.

 Book by Ann Mortifee in collaboration with David Feinstein